learn-co-curriculum/phase-3-active-record-associations-introduction/README.md

 - How do you use association macros?

 Having a solid understanding of Active Record will make working with data much easier.
-This will replace the need for a lot of the custom code we wrote in when creating ORMs.
+This will replace the need for a lot of the custom code we wrote when creating ORMs.
 We’ll cover working with models, setting them up, and building associations between them.